hettiger/larapress/docs/taskrunner.md

 bower install
 ```

-__Make sure you `bower install` before running gulp tasks as they are required for the taskrunner to work!__
+__Make sure you `bower install` before running gulp tasks because they will use the frontend dependencies!__

 ### Gulp